Skip to content

 Loss & Training

-• Training data is constructed entirely from public resources: MULAN (real foregrounds with complete texture but incomplete shapes) + LayerDiffuse (synthetic foregrounds with complete shapes but texture artifacts) + OpenImages (backgrounds); the mixed strategy captures complementary advantages of both foreground types.
+• Training data is constructed entirely from public resources: MULAN (real foregrounds but incomplete shapes) + LayerDiffuse (synthetic foregrounds with complete shapes but flawed textures) + OpenImages (backgrounds).
+This hybrid strategy leverages the advantages of both foreground types.

-• Imperfect masks are used during training so that the model learns to infer accurate object boundaries.
+• Imperfect masks are used during training to enable the model to infer accurate object boundaries.

 Key Experimental Results